Republican insurgency in Afghanistan: Analysis

 According to the Hudson Institute in August 2024, the NRF's objective was to continue to hold onto its presence in Panjshir, where the resistance continued to control much of the mountainous terrain of the province, and grow its grassroots armed resistance across the whole of Afghanistan.
 In the longer term, the resistance's goal would be to control some districts outside Panjshir, ultimately building toward a larger base of operations to use against the Taliban similar to the Northern Alliance in the 1990s.
 The Hudson Institute analysis found that the NRF was also actively working to discourage international recognition of the Taliban as the legitimate government of Afghanistan, while pushing themselves as a credible alternative.
 The article found that Massoud was promoting ethnic diversity amongst the resistance, because while the NRF is largely ethnically Tajik, it had been increasing its representation of Uzbeks and Hazaras in its conferences with like-minded groups.
 The article stated that the Taliban possessed far greater manpower and equipment due to the NRF's lack of international backing, and urged American support towards the NRF.

+As of November 2025, the Republican resistance has struggled to garner political support from Western countries.
+However, due to deteriorating Afghanistan–Pakistan relations following the 2025 Afghanistan–Pakistan conflict, Islamabad has opened channels of dialogue with opposition representatives and is exploring the possibility of supporting the Republican opposition.
+While Pakistani support would make many resistance members uncomfortable due to Pakistan's past support for the Taliban, it is believed that potential Pakistani support for the opposition could play a critical role in the resistance's chances.

+According to former CIA intelligence officer Sarah Adams, Taliban reliance on independent and foreign Islamist troops to combat the insurgency in Badakhshan, as well as its failures to recruit sufficient fighters from its traditional heartland in the Pashtun south, highlights the gravity of the situation in Badakhshan and the nature of the relationship between the Taliban and international militant organizations.

+BBC Monitoring mentioned on August 11, 2026, that most of the resistance lack coordination efforts among themselves, which is acknowledged by Hamid Saifi after the establishment of the Freedom and Justice Movement (FJM).